 It only makes sense that the materials used in constructing travel sandals affect longevity and comfort.
 However, some materials are better than others in various situations.
 For example, leather is durable and stylish material but can become waterlogged and ruined in wet environments.

 Synthetic materials such as nylon or polyester are excellent in wet environments, retaining their shape and drying quickly.
 Velcro-strapped sandals are great for a day at the beach because you can quickly and efficiently take them off and on.
 However, velcro can become frayed over time if put to extreme use, like long-distance hikes or climbing adventures.

 One universally excellent material used in the soles of the best travel sandals is Vibram rubber.
 If you see this label on the travel sandals, you’re considering.
 You know that you’re getting a high-quality product.

 Finding the proper straps for your travel sandals is like the goldilocks effect: there’s no right fit for everyone, but there’s a right fit for you!
 Just remember that choosing thinner straps can cause them to dig once strained over all-day use.

 Straps that are too wide can be constricting and lack the breathability you’re trying to get by wearing sandals in the first place.
 The perfect straps usually fall somewhere in the middle based on your foot size.

 Walking Sandal Soles

-More and more podiatrists agree that no one should wear flat-soled flip flops.
-Not only is it hard on your feet, but it also puts extra strain on your back, knees, hips, and overall posture.
+More and more podiatrists agree that no one should wear flat-soled flip-flops.
+It is hard on your feet, but it also puts extra strain on your back, knees, hips, and overall posture.

 That’s why choosing a walking sandal with some form of arch support is so crucial.
 Luckily, manufacturers of walking sandals have seen this concern and have started producing sandals with high-quality soles that can even stand up to their boot and shoe counterparts.